CodeWizard786-shubham/Advance_DSA-Python/README.md

 # Data_Structure_Algorithms-Python
-This repository contains Advance Data Structures and Algorithms.
+This repository contains Advance Data Structures and Algorithm programs in Python.